Article Updated: May 14, 2022

 Lower body injuries, including those to the knee, are typical in fall cases.
-They can happen in other scenarios, too, such as vehicle collisions.
+They can happen from a variety of injury scenarios, such as:

 Regardless of how you suffered a knee injury, with resultant surgery, you will benefit from this article.
 In it, you will learn:

 ◊ Which treatment options do you have for your knee injury

 ◊ Will the type of treatment you receive increase or decrease your knee surgery compensation

 ◊ Is there a chance that you will have permanent restrictions after knee replacement surgery